Fancy Red Diamonds - The real blood diamonds

 and was later cut by William Goldberg diamond corp. into a 5.11 Ct triangular brilliant shaped diamond that received a natural fancy red color grading by the GIA.
 The GIA also declared it had internally flawless clarity.

-It was purchased in 2001 by the famous London Jewish jeweller family of Mousaieff for $8m ($1.6m per Ct) and went on to be displayed at the historical “Splendour of diamonds” exhibit at the Smithsonian at 2003, and thus gained worldwide exposure.
+It was purchased in 2001 by the famous London Jewish jeweler family of Mousaieff for $8m ($1.6m per Ct) and went on to be displayed at the historical “Splendour of Diamonds” exhibit at the Smithsonian at 2003, and thus gained worldwide exposure.

 It is still regarded as the largest polished natural fancy red diamond, and its current price estimate exceeds $20m.
 Not a bad return on investment!

 On a personal note I must add that I have received numerous purchase inquiries of this amazing diamond and being briefly acquainted with the Mousaieff family they don’t shop their important diamonds too much and will only negotiate once a truly awesome offer is on the table.
 So if you are short of those $20m, it’s a waste of time!